Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 Their big advantage is their manoeuvrability.

-Instead of having fix wheels like most lawn mowers, hover mowers work by creating a cushion of air on which it floats, similar to a hovercraft.
+Instead of having fix wheels like most lawn mowers, a hover mower works by creating a cushion of air on which it floats, similar to a hovercraft.

 This makes steering them incredibly easy.